𝐒𝐜𝐢𝐞𝐧𝐭𝐢𝐟𝐢𝐜 𝐏𝐫𝐨𝐨𝐟 𝐨𝐟 𝐇𝐨𝐰 𝐭𝐡𝐞 𝐒𝐮𝐧 𝐑𝐨𝐭𝐚𝐭𝐞𝐬 𝐢𝐧 𝐓𝐡𝐞 𝐐𝐮𝐫𝐚𝐧

 In the West, this geocentric concept of the universe was prevalent right from the time of Ptolemy in the second century B.C.
-In 1512, Nicholas Copernicus put forward his Heliocentric Theory of Planetary Motion, which asserted that the sun is motionless at the centre of the solar system with the planets revolving around it.
+In 1512, Nicholas Copernicus put forward his Heliocentric Theory of Planetary Motion, which asserted that the sun is motionless at the center of the solar system with the planets revolving around it.

 In 1609, the German scientist Yohannus Keppler published the ‘Astronomia Nova’.
-In this he concluded that not only do the planets move in elliptical orbits around the sun, they also rotate upon their axes at irregular speeds.
+In this he concluded that not only do the planets move in elliptical orbits around the sun, but they also rotate upon their axes at irregular speeds.

-With this knowledge it became possible for European scientists to explain correctly many of the mechanisms of the solar system including the sequence of night and day.
+With this knowledge, it became possible for European scientists to explain correctly many of the mechanisms of the solar system including the sequence of night and day.